-To enroll in a school in the District, the child must be a resident of the District as defined in District policy (4.1-RESIDENCE REQUIREMENTS), meet the criteria outlined in policy 4.40-HOMELESS STUDENTS or in policy 4.52-STUDENTS WHO ARE FOSTER CHILDREN, be accepted as a transfer student under the provisions of policy 4.4, or participate under a school choice option and submit the required paperwork as required by the choice option under Policy 4.5.
+To enroll in a school in the District, the child must:

+A. Be a resident of the District as defined in District Policy (4.1-RESIDENCE REQUIREMENTS),

+- B. Meet the criteria outlined in Policy; or - □ 4.40-HOMELESS STUDENTS; - □ 4.52-STUDENTS WHO ARE FOSTER CHILDREN; - C. Be accepted as a transfer student under the provisions of policy 4.4, or

+D. Participate under a school choice option and submit the required paperwork as required by the choice option under Policy 4.5.

+A student may enter Kindergarten if the student:

+- Meets one of the requirements for the school attendance of A through D above; and - □ Falls under one of the following:

-Students may enter kindergarten if they attain the age of five (5) on or before August 1 of the year in which they are seeking initial enrollment.
-Any student who has been enrolled in a state-accredited or state-approved kindergarten program in another state for at least sixty (60) days, will become five (5) years old during the year in which he/she is enrolled in kindergarten, and meets the basic residency requirement for school attendance may be enrolled in kindergarten upon written request to the District.
-Any student who was enrolled in a state-accredited or state-approved kindergarten program in another state or in a kindergarten program equivalent in another country, becomes a resident of this state as a direct result of active military orders or a court-ordered change of custody, will become five (5) years of age during the year in which he or she is enrolled in kindergarten, and meets the basic residency requirement for school attendance may be enrolled in kindergarten upon a written request to the District.
+- Will attain the age of five (5) on or before August 1 of the year in which the student is seeking initial enrollment; or - Has been enrolled in a state-accredited or state-approved kindergarten program in another state for at least sixty (0) days and: - Will become five (5) years old during the year in which the student is enrolled in kindergarten; and Submits a written request for enrollment to the District; or - Was enrolled in a state-accredited or state-approved kindergarten program in another state or in a kindergarten program equivalent in another country and: - Becomes a resident of this state as a direct result of an active military order or a court-ordered change of custody; - Will become five (5) years of age during the year in which the student is enrolled in kindergarten; and - Submits a written request for enrollment to the District.